-International transactions accounts.
-The source data for the foreign transactions that are reflected in most NIPA components-such as net exports of goods and services, net income receipts, and rest-of-the-world corporate profits-are from the international transactions accounts (ITAs) that are prepared by BEA.4 As noted in table 1, for some NIPA components, the ITA estimates are adjusted to conform to NIPA concepts and definitions.
+International Transactions Accounts.
+The source data for the foreign transactions that are reflected in most NIPA components-such as net exports of goods and services, net income receipts, and rest-of-theworld corporate profits-are from the International Transactions Accounts (ITAs) that are prepared by BEA.4 As noted in table 1, for some NIPA components, the ITA estimates are adjusted to conform to NIPA concepts and definitions.
 For the annual estimates of these adjustments and their definitions, see NIPA table 4.3B.5

 Reconciliation tables.
 In preparing the annual estimates of several components of GDI, BEA adjusts the source data to conform to NIPA concepts and coverage.
 For each subcomponent, an annual NIPA table reconciles the value published by the source agency with the NIPA value published by BEA, and the adjustments are listed.
 Reconciliation tables for the following subcomponents are available on BEA's website: consumption of fixed capital in table 7.13, nonfarm proprietors' income in table 7.14, net farm income in table 7.15, corporate profits in table 7.16, net monetary interest in table 7.17, and wages and salaries in table 7.18.
+In addition, reconciliation tables are available for federal government current receipts and expenditures in table 3.18A and table 3.18B, and for state and local government current receipts and expenditures in table 3.19.